-(Blank);

-- (3) It enables a voter to vote a ticket selected in part from the nominees of one party, and in part from the nominees of any or all parties, and in part from independent candidates and in part of candidates whose names are written in by the voter; - (4) It enables a voter to vote a written or printed ticket of his own selection for any person for any office for whom he may desire to vote; - (5) It will reject all votes for an office or upon a proposition when the voter has cast more votes for such office or upon such proposition than he is entitled to cast; - (5.5) It will identify when a voter has not voted for all statewide constitutional offices; - It will accommodate all propositions to submitted to the voters in the form provided by law or, where no such form is provided, then in brief form, not to exceed 75 words. - The State Board of Elections shall not approve any voting equipment or system that includes an external Infrared Data Association (IrDA) communications port. - The State Board of Elections is authorized to withdraw its 23 24 approval of a voting system if the system fails to fulfill the 25 above requirements. - 26 The vendor, person, or other private entity shall be solely responsible for the production and cost of: all application fees; all ballots; additional temporary workers; and other equipment or facilities needed and used in the testing of the vendor's, person's, or other private entity's respective equipment and software.
+- (1) It enables a voter to vote in absolute secrecy; - (2) It enables a voter, at the 2008 general election only, to vote a straight-party ticket (Blank); - (3) It enables a voter to vote a ticket selected in part from the nominees of one party, and in part from the nominees of any or all parties, and in part from independent candidates and in part of candidates whose names are written in by the voter; - (4) It enables a voter to vote a written or printed ticket of his own selection for any person for any office for whom he may desire to vote; - (5) It will reject all votes for an office or upon a proposition when the voter has cast more votes for such office or upon such proposition than he is entitled to cast; - (5.5) It will identify when a voter has not voted for all statewide constitutional offices; - It will accommodate all propositions to submitted to the voters in the form provided by law or, where no such form is provided, then in brief form, not to

+1 exceed 75 words.

+The State Board of Elections shall not approve any voting 2 equipment or system that includes an external Infrared Data 3 4 Association (IrDA) communications port.

+The State Board of Elections is authorized to withdraw its approval of a voting system if the system fails to fulfill the above requirements.

+The vendor, person, or other private entity shall be solely responsible for the production and cost of: all application fees; all ballots; additional temporary workers; and other equipment or facilities needed and used in the testing of the vendor's, person's, or other private entity's respective equipment and software.